Genetics & Brain Health · Patient Guide

 Should You Get Tested?

 This is a genuinely personal question with no universal right answer.
 Commercial genetic tests — including those offered by major direct-to-consumer services — can tell you your APOE genotype.
-The information is available; the question is whether you want it and what you’d do with it.
+The information is available; the question is whether you want it and what you would do with it.

 The Horizon: Treatment Is Coming

-The therapeutic landscape for Alzheimer’s in general — and ApoE4-related risk in particular — is moving faster than it has in decades.
-Anti-amyloid antibody therapies have now received regulatory approval, and while they carry their own risks (particularly for E4 carriers, who have elevated rates of a side effect called ARIA — amyloid-related imaging abnormalities), they represent proof of concept that the amyloid pathway can be targeted pharmacologically.
+The therapeutic landscape for Alzheimer’s is moving faster than it has in decades.
+Anti-amyloid antibody therapies have received regulatory approval, and while they carry their own risks (particularly for E4 carriers, who have elevated rates of a side effect called ARIA — amyloid-related imaging abnormalities), they represent proof of concept that the amyloid pathway can be targeted pharmacologically.

 More directly relevant, researchers are developing interventions specifically aimed at modifying ApoE4’s behaviour: small molecules that alter its structure to behave more like E3, gene therapies, and ApoE4-targeting antisense oligonucleotides.
 These are not yet clinical realities, but they are active research programmes at major institutions.
 The science is advancing at a pace that makes the outlook for people in their thirties and forties today meaningfully different from what it was a generation ago.